 Mindfulness – it isnt a trick or a gimmick.
 Its being present in the moment.
 When Im with you, Im with you.
 Right now.
 Thats all.
 No more.
 No less.

-A previous post I wrote on 12 things you may like to know, told you that I meditate, and no, I am not a throw back from the hippy-tree-hugging days of the 70’s. (although I would have probably loved that time) For some, you say the word meditation and they think a bunch of tie-dye clad, unwashed people sitting around chanting in an incense induced haze.
+My daily meditation practise is right for me, and in truth, I would advise a daily practise to anyone.
+Nope, I am not weird, a bit woo woo or a throw back from the hippy-tree-hugging days of the 70’s. (although I would have probably loved that time) I know even now, despite it’s growing popularity, you say the word meditation to some, and they think a bunch of tie-dye clad, unwashed people sitting around chanting in an incense induced haze.
 People don’t get it, and I can understand that.
-I probably didn’t until I discovered its benefits.
+But for me, it has been the absolute soundtrack accompanying my life.

 If you fancy looking into meditation and mindfulness a bit more, I have put some links to three of my favourite books below, that I think are great at helping get a better understanding.
 I would also recommend trying guided meditation if you just don’t know how to start.
 There are loads of fantastic apps available on your phone that could be a good starting block.
 “Headspace” is a great one to try.